 For stubborn beaks, you may have to hit the beak upwards until you can slide something between the stem and the rock.
 This creates a pivot point.

 Hit the stem back into the rock to pivot the beak out.

 Rack beaks in groups of 3-6 per carabiner.

-It’s better to clip the upper holes (if they have them) so the beak tips point downwards.
+It’s better to clip the upper holes (if they have them) so the beak tips all point in the same direction – downwards and facing out from your harness.
 This reduces how much they get stuck on your pants and leg loops.

 When storing beaks with the main rack, keep them in a stuff sack (Fish Beef Bags are good) to stop them tangling into everything.

 Clip both beaks, either weighting both of them, or just the one which reaches furthest back.

 For hard aid routes, it is worth taking some ground-down beaks (sawed-off halfway along the blade) for features like this.
 Don’t bother sawing your new beaks though – your old ones will snap at this point anyway if you use them enough.

 Small spectres are sometimes useful in placements like this too, since they are the same thickness as a few stacked beaks.